3 Of The Best Keurig Coffee Makers That Brew a Full Carafe

 Final Thoughts

 If you want a coffee maker that’s flexible, efficient, and saves you from multiple trips to the machine, a Keurig that brews a full carafe is the way to go.
-Whether it’s the reliable K-Duo Plus or the budget-friendly K-Duo Essentials, you get the convenience of pods and the volume of a classic coffee pot.
+Whether it’s the reliable K-Duo Gen 2 or the budget-friendly K-Duo Essentials, you get the convenience of pods and the volume of a classic coffee pot.

 Personally, I can’t imagine my mornings without one.
 It’s like having a barista and a coffee shop, but in your kitchen and minus the long line.
 Plus, fewer dishes?
 Yes, please.